fakemanoan/fakemanoan.github.io/docs/bugreport.md

 - issue is mentioned in FAQ
 - Is a ROM specific feature request (ie, including Gapps, changing default launcher, modifying ROM behaviour)
 - You haven't read the original XDA post
+- your phone hardware is obviously damaged and is the issue

 I can't fix problems if you don't give me sufficient details, so try your best to provide them!
 I will try to respond as best I can.